Trending Topics

 Domestics: Why don’t they just leave?

-In many cases, they stay because victims can sense the ever-present specter of their death
+In many cases, victims of domestic violence stay because they sense the ever-present specter of their death

-You could ask any patrol officer with a bit of dust on their locker to name the ten most dangerous moments in their career and it is highly likely that at least three, maybe five of those moments will have happened at domestic violence calls.
+You could ask any patrol officer with a bit of dust on their locker to name the ten most dangerous moments in their career and it is at least three, maybe five of those moments will likely have happened at domestic violence calls.
 The inevitable question a police officer asks at some point in a career is, “Why doesn’t the victim just leave?”

 As the relationship develops, abusers will take control of all of the finances.
 Even when the victim makes the money, they often will relinquish control of it.
 Victims will perceive that they face financial devastation if they leave their abuser.

 As abusive relationships play out abusers will gradually isolate victims from friends and family.
-The process of isolation may take years, but at some time in their lives the victim will discover they feel they are all alone.
-The chronic abuser is usually very jealous of the attention of the victim, who will find themselves in an emotional solitary confinement.
+The process of isolation may take years, but at some time in their lives, the victims will discover they feel they are all alone.
+The chronic abuser is usually very jealous of the attention of the victim, who will find themselves in emotional solitary confinement.

 There is not another call that officers will be dispatched at which such a high degree of possibility exists that the victim of the crime may be arrested.
 An understanding of the dynamics of domestic violence as well as a thorough investigation will prevent this from ever happening to you.